bl0000/hashicorp-windows/README.md

 # hashicorp-windows

-A repo for setting up and management HashiCorp services on Windows Server
+A repo for setting up and management HashiCorp services on Windows Server - set to public so I don't have to bother with logging in to access this.

 Install nomad from https://developer.hashicorp.com/nomad/downloads